Skip to main content

 What is the hourly rate for app developers in 2026?

 US developers charge $100-$200/hr.
 Eastern Europe runs $40-$80/hr.
-India-based agencies charge $25-$50/hr according to the Stack Overflow 2024 Developer Survey and Clutch rate data.
-Freelancers are 20-40% cheaper than agencies but don't include project management or code review.
+India-based agencies charge $25-$50/hr, per the Stack Overflow 2024 Developer Survey and Clutch rate data.
+Freelancers come in 20-40% cheaper than agencies, but they don't include project management or code review.

 How long does it take to build a mobile app?